alexweininger/android-catan/README.md

 # Settlers of Catan on Android

-Famous Settlers of Catan board game made on Android
+Famous Settlers of Catan board game made into a an Android app.
+This app supports single player, and local multiplayer.
+In single player mode you can play against computers of varying difficulty.
+And with local mulitplayer, you can play with up to 4 players in a single game.

 ## Introduction